 How to Improve It: Your mobile visitors are only going to increase, so don’t wait to fix this one.
-If you’re getting a new website, make sure it uses HTML5 and responsive design.
-If you have a website, make sure you have a mobile friendly theme.
+If you’re building a new website, make sure it uses HTML5 and responsive design.
+If you have a website, make sure you have a mobile-friendly theme.
 If you have a WordPress site or blog, use the WPtouch mobile plugin.
 Your goal is to increase conversions — that includes the mobile environment.

 3. Page Timings